devangrathod299/Trajectories-Around-Black-Holes/README.md

 ### Results:

+* **Photon sphere:**
-* Photon sphere: unstable circular photon orbit at r = 1.5R, confirmed by a constant-r trajectory in the massless case.
+Unstable circular photon orbit at r = 1.5R, confirmed by a constant-r trajectory in the massless case.
+* **Perihelion shift:**
-* Perihelion shift: bound massive-particle orbits precess per revolution rather than closing, consistent with GR (vs. fixed Newtonian ellipses).
+Bound massive-particle orbits precess per revolution rather than closing, consistent with GR (vs. fixed Newtonian ellipses).
+* **Kerr prograde/retrograde asymmetry:**
-* Kerr prograde/retrograde asymmetry: frame dragging causes prograde photons to linger near the black hole longer than retrograde photons at the same impact parameter; weak-field validation shows the two branches diverging in opposite directions from the non-rotating prediction as b decreases.
+Frame dragging causes prograde photons to linger near the black hole longer than retrograde photons at the same impact parameter; weak-field validation shows the two branches diverging in opposite directions from the non-rotating prediction as b decreases.
+* **ISCO photon detection:**
-* ISCO photon detection: rays emitted from the Schwarzschild ISCO (r = 3R) and traced to a distant observer reproduce the Einstein ring condition $(b > b_{crit} = 3√3 R/2)$, and — once source motion, aberration, and Doppler shift are included — show direction-dependent redshift/blueshift patterns in the detected energy vs. source angle.
+Rays emitted from the Schwarzschild ISCO (r = 3R) and traced to a distant observer reproduce the Einstein ring condition $(b > b_{crit} = 3√3 R/2)$, and once source motion, aberration, and Doppler shift are included, show direction-dependent redshift/blueshift patterns in the detected energy vs. source angle.

 ### References: